-17.8.
-Update of provisions relating to confirmation of taxpayer's tax compliance status to take account of recent system developments a de minimis for the amount of outstanding tax debt that will contribute to a taxpayer's tax compliance status as being indicated as non-compliant.
+The proposed amendments update the provisions relating to a taxpayer's tax compliance status to take account of recent system developments that speed up the process.
+It furthermore enables the Commissioner to, by public notice, insert a de minimis for the amount of outstanding tax debt that will contribute to a taxpayer's tax compliance status as being indicated as non-compliant.